petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/claritys-content-requirements.md

 - Govern, publish, and deliver the data as content
 - Collaborate on managing the content with disparate groups across your enterprise

 An effective content management system ensures that information is easy to find, up-to-date, and accessible to the right people.
 It organizes data in logical structures that users can navigate efficiently.
-Because an organization’s content is often the first point of contact for potential and existing customers, employing a robust content management strategy is critical in building trust and brand loyalty.
+Because an organization's content is often the first point of contact for potential and existing customers, employing a robust content management strategy is critical in building trust and brand loyalty.

 Behind the scenes, a content management system streamlines content creation with an intuitive user interface, saves time and resources with automated approval workflows, and facilitates collaboration with version control and transparent knowledge sharing.
 All of these features empower non-technical users to manage content efficiently and minimize dependence on IT.